malvikasharan/2017-07-25-denbi_python_beginners/README.md

-# Course Material for the Software Carpentry workshop Berlin 2017-06-19/2017-06-20
+# Course Material for the Python course for beginners, HD-HuB, de.NBI, Heidelberg 2017-07-25/2017-07-27

 ## 1 About

-This is the course material for the [Software Carpentry](http://software-carpentry.org/) workshop taking place in Berlin at June 19th and 20th, 2017.
-The course is an introduction for novices to the Unix Shell, Python and git.
+This repository contains course materials for the Python course designed for beginners.

 ## 2 Schedule